vault713/wallet713/docs/setup.md

 $ wallet713
 ```

-If you'd like to run against floonet, use:
+If you'd like to run against Floonet (i.e. test network), use:
 ```
 $ wallet713 --floonet
 ```
-I

 ## Option 2: Building your own binary